-The newly established EERLF must be able to accept applications or issue a grant to complete an audit no later than July 31, 2025.
+The newly established Energy Saving Loan program must be able to accept applications no later than July 31, 2025.
 DOE has authorized the program through July 31, 2029, and then provides a close-out agreement process for use of remaining funds.
 IEDA may enter an additional contract or contracts with the selected Contractor to continue services until funds are fully utilized.